 Alice Goldmark Brandeis

-A champion of progressive causes, Alice Goldmark Brandeis was outspoken on behalf of woman suffrage, industrial reform, organized labor, the legal rights of children, and the fledgling American Zionist movement.
+A champion of progressive causes, Alice Goldmark Brandeis was outspoken on behalf of women’s suffrage, industrial reform, organized labor, the legal rights of children, and the fledgling American Zionist movement.

-She was born in 1866 in Brooklyn to Viennese immigrants Dr. Joseph and Regina Goldmark.
-Alice and her three sisters and one brother were raised in New York City.
-She married attorney Louis D. Brandeis.
-The couple had two daughters, Susan (b.
-1893), and Elizabeth (b.
-1896).
+Born in 1866 in Brooklyn to Austrian immigrants Dr. Joseph and Regina Goldmark, Alice and her three sisters and one brother were raised in an assimilated Jewish home.
+She was sent to a Unitarian Sunday School as a child and later maintained membership in the Unitarian Church while not formally renouncing her Jewish identity.
+She married attorney Louis D. Brandeis in 1891.
+The couple had two daughters, Susan (1893-1975), and Elizabeth (1896-1984).

-The Brandeises moved to Boston, where Louis Brandeis’s legal activism soon gained him a reputation as “the people’s attorney,” and Alice Brandeis assumed an increasing role advising him on strategies for promoting progressive causes.
+The Brandeises settled in Boston, where Louis Brandeis’s legal activism soon gained him a reputation as “the people’s attorney” and Alice Brandeis assumed an increasing role advising him on strategies for promoting progressive causes.

-Alice Brandeis was not one to shy away from a controversial cause: She assisted in the campaign on behalf of anarchists Nicola Sacco and Bartolomeo Vanzetti, and embraced the third-party presidential campaign of Robert La Follette (1924).
-During World War II, Brandeis stirred some controversy by associating herself with militant critics of American policy toward European Jewry and Palestine.
+Alice Brandeis was not one to shy away from controversial causes.
+A committed pacifist, she was an early member of the Massachusetts Women’s League for Peace and Freedom.
+She assisted in the campaign on behalf of anarchists Nicola Sacco and Bartolomeo Vanzetti, even permitting Sacco’s family to stay in the Brandeis home near Boston to make their prison visits easier.
+Alice also embraced the third-party presidential candidacy, in 1924, of Robert La Follette, a pacifist and advocate of government control of key industries).
+During World War II, she stirred some controversy by associating herself with the Bergson Group, a political action committee that lobbied for the rescue of European Jews and creation of a Jewish state in Palestine.

 Alice Brandeis died on October 11, 1945.